spxp/spxp-specs/SpxpProfileSpec-V03.md

 3. Escaping in strings is limited to and required for `\"`, `\\`, `\t`, `\b`, `\n`, `\r`, `\f` and all codepoints less than 32 encoded by `\u####`

 ### 9.2 Authorized signing keys
-A profile can authorize other keys to publish information as part of the profile.
+A profile can authorize other keys to publish information on this profile.
 In this case, the profile issues a certificate that combines the authorized public key with a grant, and then signs this object.
 This certificate is a JSON object with the following members: